 A risk diagnosis is not evidenced by any signs and symptoms, as the problem has not occurred yet and nursing interventions will be directed at preventing symptoms.

-- The patient will maintain adequate hydration and fluid balance as evidenced by intake and output and vital signs within normal limits
+- Patient will maintain adequate hydration and fluid balance as evidenced by intake and output and vital signs within normal limits

-- The patient will consume at least 500 mL of fluid per day
+- Patient will consume at least 500 mL of fluid per day

 1. Assess intake and output.